michaeljclark/michaeljclark.github.io/index.md

-A future goal is to quantify the factors that contribute to the performance differences between native x86-64 code and translated RISC-V code, so future benchmarks should measure the following:
+A future goal is to quantify the factors that contribute to the performance differences between native x86-64 code and translated RISC-V code, so future benchmarks should measure:

 - Sign extension overhead
 - Indirect call/return overhead